 Workplace Charging Scheme (WCS)

 If you’re an employer looking to have charging points installed at your workplace, the Workplace Charging Scheme (WCS) is a government grant you can levy that could cover up to 75% of the cost of installation.
-(HMRC) The WCS is a voucher based scheme that could provide those eligible for the scheme a discount of £350 per socket, (for up to 40 sockets) on the cost of installing workplace EV charging stations, meaning you could save your business up to £14,000.
+(HMRC) The WCS is a voucher-based scheme that could provide those eligible for the scheme a discount of £350 per socket, (for up to 40 sockets) on the cost of installing workplace EV charging stations, meaning you could save your business up to £14,000 on company car charging infrastructure.
 This scheme is available for any type of business, including public authorities and charities, but you can check if you meet the criteria for both the applicant and site eligibility on the HMRC website if you're considering applying.

 There are a couple of basic requirements you need to meet in order to be eligible, including the following:

 - You must either own the premises or have permission from your landlord

 - You must have a Companies House Reference Number

 On-street Residential Chargepoint Scheme (ORCS)